Copyright infringement claim

 Events leading up to the court case

-Infringing Co accepted it committed the infringing acts.
-However, Infringing Co claimed it was only liable if the Author proved copyright ownership, i.e. the Author had the legal capability to bring the copyright infringement claim against Infringing Co.
+The infringing company accepted it committed the infringing acts.
+However, they claimed they were only liable if the author proved copyright ownership.
+This would grant the author the legal capability to bring the copyright infringement claim against the infringing company.

-Accordingly, the Author had not acquired ownership rights through the IP assignment agreement with Publishing Ltd. Therefore the Author was not entitled to bring the claim against Infringing Co.
+Accordingly, the author had not acquired ownership rights through the IP assignment agreement with his publishing company.
+Therefore the author had no right to bring the claim against them.

 Issues before the court

-Firstly, the court determined if the Author was entitled to bring the claim.
-If the Author was not entitled, the infringement claim would be struck off.
-Infringing Co’s counterclaim would succeed.
+Firstly, the court determined whether the author was entitled to bring the claim.
+If he was not entitled, the infringement claim would be struck off and the infringing company’s counterclaim would succeed.

 Our IP ownership evidence

-We investigated and analysed the background documents.
-We established the Author was the illustrations’ creator, author, and copyright owner.
-We provide the judge with an insight into Publishing Ltd’s and Marketing Co’s business relationship.
-We demonstrated Publishing Ltd created the illustrations, and had the right to enter an agreement with the Author.
+We investigated and analysed the background documents and established the author was the illustrations’ creator, author, and copyright owner.
+Then we provided the judge with an insight into the business relationship between the author’s publishing company, and the separate marketing company.
+We demonstrated that the publishing company had created the illustrations, and had the right to enter an agreement with the author.

-The Author was the first owner of the illustrations.
-The IP assignment agreement between Publishing Ltd and the Author was valid.
+The author was the first owner of the illustrations.
+The IP assignment agreement between the publishers and the author was valid.